 Driving Times on Vanua Levu

-While most of Fiji’s roads are found on Viti Levu, Fiji’s second largest island, Vanua Levu, does have a few roads and car rental companies so you can start exploring more off-the-beaten-track.
-With often open roads and less tourists, hitting the Hibiscus Highway on Vanua Levu is a must-do for any travellers looking for an alternative self-drive experience in Fiji.
+While most of Fiji’s roads are found on Viti Levu, Fiji’s second-largest island, Vanua Levu, does have a few roads and car rental companies so you can start exploring more off-the-beaten-track.
+With often open roads and fewer tourists, hitting the Hibiscus Highway on Vanua Levu is a must-do for any travellers looking for an alternative self-drive experience in Fiji.
 Here are the main destinations you will be driving between on Vanua Levu.

 Savusavu – 85km / 52.8m / 1h25min

 Buca Bay – 154km / 95.7m / 2h30min

 Buca Bay – 70km / 43.5m / 1h5min

 Nabouwalu – 141km / 87.6m / 2 hours

 Labasa – 135km / 84m / 1h55min